ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 # Method of approach

-This project uses the Copter Express (COEX) Clover quadcopter platform and applies a Deep Deterministic Policy Gradient (DDPG) algorithm to train it for autonomous navigation.
+This project uses the Copter Express (COEX) Clover quadcopter platform, equipped with Time of Flight (ToF) ranging sensors, and applies a Deep Deterministic Policy Gradient (DDPG) algorithm to train it for autonomous navigation.
+By simulating the Clover in the Gazebo simulation environment, hundreds of iterative attempts can be taken to safely train the quadcopter's navigation ability.

 ## Project Design

 ### COEX Clover Quadcopter Platform

-The COEX Clover quadcopter is a platform for education and research developed by Copter Express.
+The COEX Clover quadcopter, depicted in +@fig:clover, is a platform for education and research developed by Copter Express.
 On board, the Clover has the Raspberry Pi 4 computer for performing computations and running the Robotic Operation System (ROS).
 In this specific project's use case, ROS is responsible for communicating between the on-board flight controller's measurements, which defines the state, and mapping the state to govern the next action the flight controller will take.
 The on-board flight controller is the COEX Pix, which operates off of the PX4 flight stack, an open source autopilot software for various applications.
-The COEX Pix has two built in sensors listed in +@tbl:coexpixsensors.
+The COEX Pix has two built in sensors listed in +@tbl:coexpixsensors [@clover].

+![COEX Clover 4 Quadcopter [@clover].](images/clover.png){#fig:clover}

 Table: Built-in sensors in the COEX Pix platform [@clover].
 {#tbl:coexpixsensors}